Weather Underground: Prairie Fire

-By 1974, Weather had recognized this shortcoming and in Prairie Fire detailed a different strategy for the 1970s which demanded both mass and clandestine organizations.
+By 1974, Weatherman had recognized this shortcoming and in Prairie Fire detailed a different strategy for the 1970s which demanded both mass and clandestine organizations.
 The role of a clandestine organization would be to build the "consciousness of action" and prepare the way for the development of a people's militia.
 Concurrently, the role of the mass movement (i.e., above-ground Prairie Fire collective) would include support for, and encouragement of, armed action.
 Such an alliance would, according to Weather, "help create the 'sea' for the guerrillas to swim in".

 According to Bill Ayers, writing in 2001, by the late 1970s, the Weatherman group had further split into two factions—the May 19th Communist Organization and the Prairie Fire Collective—with Bernardine Dohrn and Bill Ayers in the latter.
 The Prairie Fire Collective favored coming out of hiding and establishing an above-ground revolutionary mass movement.
 With most WUO members facing limited criminal charges (most charges had been dropped by the government in 1973) against them creating an above-ground organization was more feasible.
 The May 19 Communist Organization continued in hiding as the clandestine organization.
 A decisive factor in Dohrn's coming out of hiding was her concerns about her children.
 The Prairie Fire Collective faction started to surrender to the authorities from the late 1970s to the early 1980s.
 The remaining Weather Underground members continued to attack U.S. institutions.